Study an MA in Fine Art with OCA

 - Demonstrate developing self-sufficiency and a clear vision and strategy to enable sustained professional practice beyond the course

-Your personal tutor is both a practising artist and an experienced HE teacher.
-Visit our tutor page here to see profiles of the tutors who support our MA in Fine Art.
+Tutors who support our MA in Fine Art are both practising artists and experienced HE educators.
+Visit our tutor page here to see profiles of the MA tutors.

 The duration of the course is 3 years and is enrolled on a cohort basis, which is different to the other OCA courses.

 The course is delivered primarily by e-learning technologies, incorporating online seminars and peer group discussion.
 Independent research and studio practice is a significant element of the course.